pts/movemetafs/README.txt

 Principal name: Files with multiple hard links share the same set of tags.
 Such a tagged file has a principal name (which is returned in symlinks in search results, and which was assigned the file was first tagged, or later, when it was last renamed).
-For safety reasons, movemetafs gives the EPERM error when you attempt to remove (unlink) the principal name of a file with multiple hard links.
-To remove such a name A, locate another name B first (might involve a slow find(1) with `-inum ...'), rename the other name B (to B1), rename B1 back to B (thus making B the principal name of the file), then remove A.
+For safety (and operability) reasons, movemetafs gives the EPERM error when you attempt to remove (unlink) the principal name of a file with multiple hard links.
+To remove such a name A, locate another name B first (might involve a slow find(1) with `-inum ...' on the carrier), move B to `meta/adm/fixprincipal', then remove A. (Alternatively of moving B, you can rename B to B1, and rename B1 back to B.)

 Short name: each tagged file has a short name, which is displayed as the name of the symlink in search results.
 The short name is generated from the